eparlato/rpg-combat-kata/README.md

 * always remove duplication, from everywhere.
 If I have to change something, I want to change it in ONE place.
   * Ex. in CharacterTest, if the "attack" action is equal in every test, put it in a private method attack().
 * I tried an implementation of Command pattern first, then I was forced to tried a different pattern.
-I then studied and tried to implement the Visitor pattern
+When trying to implement the Visitor pattern, I found out that was simpler just to "duplicate" the same `on` method on every Action command